adam-gomulka/class_long_range/README.md

-CLASS LONG RANGE  {#mainpage}
+CLASS LONG RANGE

-An attempt to implement long range interactions mediated by a scalar within dark matter.
+An attempt to implement long range interactions mediated by a scalar within dark matter in CLASS.
 Based on descriptions from 2204.08484.

+THe stuff below is usual CLASS readme.

 CLASS: Cosmic Linear Anisotropy Solving System